When “Keep Your Hands to Yourself” Doesn’t Work: Fixes for Hitting

 Define the problem.
 Each time your child gets physically aggressive, let him know exactly what he did wrong.
 Tell him what to do the next time a similar situation arises.
 “Use your words when angry” works better than “Don’t hit.”

 Control your emotions.
 It’s not easy to stay calm when your child has just punched a playmate for the umpteenth time.
 But do your best.
-The next time your child lashes out, discipline her by demonstrating appropriate behavior by speaking calmly, but firmly, rather than by shouting (or spanking).
+TThe next time your child lashes out, discipline them by demonstrating appropriate behavior in a calm but firm voice.

 Try empathy.
 Let your child know that you understand how hard it is to control aggression.
 Once she calms down, say something like, “You seemed to be angry because your friend won the game” or, “I know you get angry when other children tease you, but hitting will only hurt your friendships.”
 Listen carefully to what she says in response, so you can provide support.